Keyrings

 Extracting certificates from a keyring

-Certificates can be extracted from a keyring by "filtering" it. sq keyring filter ... takes a keyring as input and produces a new keyring containing the certificates which match the filter.
+Certificates can be extracted from a keyring by "filtering" it. sq keyring filter ... takes a keyring as input and produces a new keyring as output containing the certificates which match the filter.

 $ sq keyring filter --experimental --userid Alice example_keyring.pgp